termux/termux-tasker/README.md

 #### `com.termux.permission.RUN_COMMAND` permission (Mandatory)

 For `Termux:Tasker` version `>= 0.5`, the plugin host app will need to be granted the `com.termux.permission.RUN_COMMAND` permission to run **ANY** plugin commands.
 This is a security measure to prevent any other apps from running commands in `Termux` context which do not have the required permission granted to them.
-This is also required for the [RUN_COMMAND Intent] intent.
+This is also required for the [RUN_COMMAND Intent].

 The [Tasker] app has requested the permission since `v5.9.3`, so you will need to update the app if you are using an older version.
 You can grant the permission using the `Permissions` activity in the `App Info` activity of your plugin host app.
 For `Tasker` you can grant it with: `Android Settings` -> `Apps` -> `Tasker` -> `Permissions` -> `Additional permissions` -> `Run commands in Termux environment`.